martinpihrt/OSPy-plugins/plugins/water_consumption_counter/README.md

 Water Consumption Counter Readme
 ====

+Version 1.2.1 prevents a completed-run report from displaying a misleading zero master consumption while the master OFF counter update is still pending.
+The report-only fallback is calculated from the completed station duration and configured master flow and never modifies the saved counters.

 Tested in Python 3+

 This plugin read Water consumption on master station or second master station.